soumytiwari/soumytiwari/README.md

 ### :woman_technologist: About Me :
 I am a full-stack web developer and designer with strong expertise in front-end and back-end development, as well as experience in relational database management systems (RDBMS), Express, Node.js, and API integration, etc. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineering student and contributing to frontend and backend for building web applications.
+I am a Full Stack Developer.

 - :seedling: Learning DSA, Exploring animation.